 - Connector to the target system (import)

-- A person that is experienced in the chosen migration tool
+- A person who is experienced in the chosen migration tool

 - Migration experience